jarecoo/practice/notes.md

 “Carrying out five random acts of kindness a week dramatically improves your happiness” The Happiness Equation, p.21 “Anger as soon as it is fed, is dead - ’Tis starving makes it fat” -Emily Dickenson “There is no more stupefying thing than anger, nothing more bent on its own strength.
 If successful, none more arrogant, if foiled, none more insane — since it’s not driven back by weariness even in defeat, when fortune removes its adversary it turns its teeth on itself.” - Seneca, from In The Daily Stoic: 366 Meditations on Wisdom, Perseverance, and the Art of Living (public library), Ryan Holiday and Stephen Hanselman
+“Your brain is the most incredible and complex object in the universe. …The good news is for no money down…you get the one free copy of the universe’s most complex and powerful object.
+It’s yours for life…You break it, it’s broken.
+Seat belts, bike helmets and exercise are mandatory.
+For power, your brain recharges with six to eight hours of sleep a day and as much healthy food as possible.”
+The Happiness Equation p.193

 #### Get Going: Analyze, Anticipate, but Act.
 it’s ok to think and analyze and plan, but the best course is always action.
 “It’s easier to act yourself into a new way of thinking than it is to think yourself into a new way of acting…Just do it.”
 The Happiness Equation, p.231
 “Immediately do the thing that scares you”.
+Choose to be in the fray for the right reasons, be mindful about it.

 “But who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.” but remember: “there is no effort without error and shortcoming“
 - Teddy Roosevelt
-Choose to be in the fray for the right reasons, be mindful about it.

 “It's time to move on, time to get going
 What lies ahead, I have no way of knowing
 But under my feet, baby, grass is growing
 It's time to move on, it's time to get going”
 - Tom Petty

 “Sing me no song, read me no rhyme
-Don't waste my time, show me
+Don't waste my time, show me.
 Please don't implore, beg on the seats
-Don't make all the speech, show me”
+Don't make all the speech, show me.”
  - My Fair Lady, show me

 You will regret the things you didn’t do a lot more than the things you did.
 “The turtle only makes progress when he sticks his neck out” -Myron Leavitt First try to limit the decisions you make.
 Don’t decide between everything, reduce choices to a very limited set of options.
 Then make a decision and go with it, don’t look back.
 Don’t give yourself the option to go back on a choice.
 Avoid the anxiety of choice.
-“The reversible condition {decision} is not conducive to the synthesis of happiness” (i.e. it’s better to consider all decisions irreversible; decide, act, and don’t look back) The Happiness Equation, p.
+“The reversible condition {decision} is not conducive to the synthesis of happiness” (i.e. it’s better to consider all decisions irreversible; decide, act, and don’t look back) _The Happiness Equation_, p.
 173
 “Autonomy and Freedom of choice are critical to our well being, and choice is critical to freedom and autonomy.
 Nonetheless, though modern Americans have more choice than any group of people ever has before, and thus, presumably, more freedom and autonomy, we don't seem to be benefiting from it psychologically.”
 Indecision is the death of opportunity
 The Do Circle, don’t wait for desire to do, or ability to do, simply doing can be a starting point to gain those two…It’s easier done than said… [Get] work done by doing it first.”
 The Happiness Equation, p.
 219-224